Curriculum Notes Year 7

 Resources and Information

-The VLE along with their associated text books provide a good range of resources from which to develop their understanding.
-It is important to stay abreast of what is going on in the media and then apply their knowledge to understand the cause and impact of events.
+The VLE along with their associated textbooks provide a good range of resources from which to develop their understanding.
+It is important to stay up to date with current events in the media to give real world examples of topics learnt throughout the year.

 Languages - French, Spanish & Latin